Course Description

 Welcome to the exciting world of forensic science!

-This live full year forensic science class may be used as a high school lab credit.
+This live full-year forensic science class may be used as a high school lab credit.
 The course focuses on using scientific techniques and methods to collect, examine, and evaluate evidence pertaining to criminal investigations or “science as applied to law” (Webster’s definition).
 This is a course rich in exploration, independent research, and hands-on inquiry-based lab investigation which applies to many disciplines such as anatomy, anthropology, biology, chemistry, entomology, geology, pathology, psychology, and physics to solving crimes.
 Students will learn the scientific protocols for analyzing a crime scene, chemical and physical separation methods to isolate and identify materials, how to analyze biological, physical and chemical evidence, and the criminal use of tools, including impressions from firearms, tool marks, arson, and explosive evidence.
-Students will learn about the history of forensics, forensic science careers and the psychology behind serial crimes and killers.
+Students will learn about the history of forensics, forensic science careers, and the psychology behind serial crimes and killers.

 Course Structure

 This course will cover twelve units, with at least one formal lab per unit.
-Students should plan to actively participate in our live class, complete all assignments thoughtfully and on time, and to study regularly outside of class.
-I use a flipped classroom so students will use the textbook, digital notebooks, videos, video lectures, and web links to learn about the topics.
+Students should plan to actively participate in our live class, complete all assignments thoughtfully and on time, and study regularly outside of class.
+I use a flipped classroom, so students will use the textbook, digital notebooks, videos, video lectures, and web links to learn about the topics.
 Live classes will be for demos, labs and mini-labs, and discussion sessions.
 Outside of class, work will consist of case studies, video questions (using Edpuzzle), notes from video lectures, online labs, and readings from the textbook.
 Students should expect to do 5-7 hours on assignments per week.
-Most assignments will be due weekly, with some having longer dues dates.
+Most assignments will be due weekly, with some having longer due dates.
 Quizzes will be weekly, and tests will be given at the end of each unit.
 Students will complete most assessments on Canvas or Quizziz.

-Please NOTE: Mature behavior is expected due to the sensitive and/or graphic nature of material covered.
+Please NOTE: Mature behavior is expected due to the sensitive and/or graphic nature of the material covered.
 A permission form signature from the parent will be required to view forensic-related material.

 Course Outline:

-- Unit 1: Forensic Science Foundations
+• Unit 1: Forensic Science Foundations

-- Unit 3: Forensic Botany and Geology
+• Unit 3: Forensic Botany and Geology

-- Unit 4: Prints, Marks and Impressions
+• Unit 4: Prints, Marks, Casts, and Impressions

-- Unit 7: Forensic Chemistry and Toxicology
+• Unit 7: Forensic Pathology, Anthropology, and Entomology

 Supplies Needed:

-- Scientific Calculator (does NOT need to be a graphing calculator)
+1. Scientific Calculator (does NOT need to be a graphing calculator)

-- A 100-sheet graph paper notebook
+2. A 100-sheet graph paper notebook

-- Pen/pencils
+3. Pen/pencils

-- Colored Pencils/Markers
+4. Colored Pencils/Markers

-- Tape – double-sided as well as clear tape
+5. Tape – double-sided as well as clear tape

-- Scissors
+6. Scissors

-- Index Cards
+7. Index Cards

-- Post-it Notes
+8. Post-it Notes

-- Lab Materials: a list of supplies needed will be sent no later than 4-6 weeks before the start of the course.
+9. Lab Materials: a list of supplies needed will be sent no later than 4-6 weeks before the start of the course.
 Some will be household-type supplies.

 Who should enroll?